rust-lang/rfcs/text/0000-community-banner-server.md

 Such a service must be maintained and kept running after committing to it, as people choosing to embed these banners rely on them not breaking their website.

-Review must be done for each an every ad, which requires some people committed to this.
+Review must be done for each an every banner, which requires some people committed to this.

 # Rationale and Alternatives